 For non-criminal justice entities, the Civil and Applicants Record Exchange (CARE) is used.

-Using the Criminal Records Exchange to Get Virginia Criminal Records
+Using the Criminal Records Exchange To Get Virginia Criminal Records

 Finding criminal record information on individuals in Virginia can be a reasonably simple and speedy process.
 Although the central criminal records exchange is easy and quick to use, the database does not contain all criminal history information for the state.